everythingability/remarked/Home.md

 # Remarked

-This is my attempt at a markdown-to-html thing.
-I've tried lots of others and they're all OK but they all seem quite complicated, and require command-line nonsense, installing software, or the *knackering* of your super clean markdown, or a config file so complex that it borders on being a cry for help.
+This is my attempt at a *markdown-to-html* thingy.
+I've tried lots of others and they're all OK but they all seem to:

+* get quite complicated
+* require command-line nonsense
+* installing software
+* *knacker* your super clean markdown, requiring meta tags and the like
+* have a config file so complex that it borders on being a cry for help.

-All Remarked (I couldn't think of a better name) does is have a super simple index HTML page that uses jQuery to load a markdown file called **Home.md** in the same folder.
+All **Remarked** (I couldn't think of a better name) does is have a super simple index HTML page that uses jQuery to load a markdown file called **Home.md** in the same folder.
 It uses Blueprint for CSS.
 CSS in another nightmare hell, but I liked the idea of being able to pretty much just design a super simple single file.

-That file is then parsed into HTML using the excellent marked.js, but before that any links are turned into HTML links.
+That file is then parsed into HTML using the excellent [marked.js](https://github.com/markedjs/marked), but before that any links are turned into HTML links.

 The other thing I wanted to explore was dropping Javascripts that execute into the Markdown files.
 This would be so that one might have a form (gathering relevant personal details, like name, age, weight etc) page that redirects to this page.
 The index.html file could then be adapted to ready these values on load, and plop them into variables that I might use throughout the content to display relevant content.

 ## Installation
-Drop the index.html into a folder of markdown files, then access it from a server.
+Drop the **index.html** into a folder of markdown files, then access it from a server.
 I'm using my Mac's Webserver folder.

 ## Features?